Wahido589/WaRa/1_Starting_the_adventure.md

-I am responsible for bringing the first flying car taxi service to market by analyzing data and building a product proposal.
+I am responsible for bringing the first flying taxi service to market by analyzing data and building a product proposal.
 My team and me have discussed and defined Objectives and Key Results (OKR) we want to hit.
 We want to tackle the most important one right now:

 Objective: “Introduce Flyber Taxi as a trustworthy & unique experience to the market in Q2”